SoftwareEngineering606/CourseEvaluationSummarizer/README.md

 The rails version is 7.0.8

 ### Install the dependencies

-1. Install the dependenices :
+1. Install the dependencies :
 ```
 bundle install
 ```
+#### The following commands are for Mac OS, if you use Linux, you can use apt install with Linux ubuntu

 2. In case you see any error related to libyaml not found, follow the below steps:
 ```